 Significance of Cash Flow Statements

-A firm can suffer from spending unwisely on acquisitions or CAPEX to either maintain or grow its operations.
-A guide for CAPEX is how it relates to depreciation and amortization, which can be found in cash flow from operations on the cash flow statement.
+A firm can suffer from spending unwisely on acquisitions or CapEx to either maintain or grow its operations.
+A guide for CapEx is how it relates to depreciation and amortization, which can be found in cash flow from operations on the cash flow statement.
 This represents an annual charge on past spending that was capitalized on the balance sheet to grow and maintain the business.